 Benzodiazepine Withdrawal

 Benzodiazepine withdrawal symptoms include both physical and psychological effects.
-These effects can begin within a few hours of the last dose and tend to be similar to the person’s original problems.
-For example, a person who was prescribed benzodiazepines for anxiety may experience a return of anxiety symptoms.
-Also, the clinical features of benzodiazepine withdrawal syndrome can include:
+These symptoms can begin within a few hours of the last dose and tend to be similar to the person’s original symptoms.
+For example, a person who was prescribed benzodiazepines to relieve anxiety may experience a return of anxiety symptoms.
+Some of the clinical features of benzodiazepine withdrawal syndrome include:

 • Headache